MattBCoding/druid-pp5/README.md

 * remove the insecure secret key that django has in the settings file by default and replace it with SECRET_KEY = os.environ.get('SECRET_KEY')
 * replace the databases section with DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} ensure the correct indentation for python is used.
 * In the terminal migrate the models over to the new database connection
-* Navigate in a browser to cloudinary, log in, or create an account and log in.
+* Navigate in a browser to Amazon AWS, log in, or create an account and log in.
+* Create a new S3 bucket for the site and create a static directory and media directory within the bucket.
-* From the dashboard - copy the CLOUDINARY_URL to the clipboard
+* From the dashboard - copy the bucket details into the settings file.
+    * you will require the following:
+        - Storage Bucket Name
+        - Storage Bucket Region Name
+        - Access Key ID
+        - Secret Access Key
+    * configure these settings in the settings file
-* in the env.py file created earlier - add os.environ["CLOUDINARY_URL"] = "paste in the Url copied to the clipboard here"
+* in the env.py file created earlier
+    - add os.environ["AWS_ACCESS_KEY_ID"] = "paste in your access key"
+    - add os.environ["AWS_SECRET_ACCESS_KEY"] = "paste in your secret access key"
-* In Heroku, add the CLOUDINARY_URL and value copied to the clipboard to the config vars
+* In Heroku, add the keys and values copied to the clipboard to the config vars
 * Also add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars
 * this key value pair must be removed prior to final deployment
-* Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
+* Using the requirements.txt file install all of the required packages
 * in the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 * Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
 * Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]